snowkylin/snowkylin.github.io/_posts/2025-01-30-a-note-on-deepseek-r1.md

 with decent speed (> 10 tokens/s).

+> Update on Mar 5, 2025: Apple released the new Mac Studio with M3 Ultra chip, which allows a maximum of 512GB unified memory.
+512GB version starts from $9,499.
+256GB version starts from $5,599.

 ## Steps

 1. Download the model files (.gguf) from [HuggingFace](https://huggingface.co/unsloth/DeepSeek-R1-GGUF) (better with a downloader, I use [XDM](https://xtremedownloadmanager.com/)), then merge the seperated files into one [^1].